vsphere-tmm/Supervisor-Services/README.md

 - Download latest version: [values for v1.2.0](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/1.2.0/values.yaml).
 For details about each of the required properties, [see the configuration details page](dsm-co/README.md#dsm-consumption-operator-1.2.0-configuration).

+**Installation Note:** DSM Consumption Operator v1.2.0 When installing DSM Consumption Operator v1.2.0 as a Supervisor Service, if you encounter any issues related to the Service-id, please contact Global Support Services (GSS) for immediate assistance.

+**Upgrade Note:** DSM Consumption Operator v1.2.0 Earlier versions of the DSM Consumption Operator, including v1.1.0, v1.1.1, and v1.1.2, are deprecated and should not be used for new Supervisor Service installation.
+If you are upgrading from these older versions to v1.2.0, do not uninstall the existing version.
+Instead, we highly recommend contacting GSS for guidance and support.
+This will ensure a smooth upgrade process and prevent potential disruptions.
+For additional help, please refer to the support documentation or reach out to our technical support team.

 ---
 # Supervisor Services Labs Catalog